Soabiba/Floppy-Bird/README.md

 ## Game Overview

-Welcome to the Flappy Bird game!
+Welcome to the Floopy Bird game!
 This classic, yet addictive game lets you control a bird's flight through a series of obstacles.
 Challenge your reflexes and see how far you can go!

 ## Controls